johnsie/Guides/Design-Patterns.md

 ## Solid Design Principles

-It's probably a good idea to learn these before jumping into design patterns
+It's probably a good idea to learn these before jumping into design patterns.
+These are the principles promoted by Robert C. Martin and form the acronym SOLID.

 **Single Responsibility** - Any particular  class should just have a single reason to change.
 A class should only have one type of job to do